sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 *To migrate HTML from a Marketing Campaigns template or email:*

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
+1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you want to migrate.
 1. Hover over the action menu until the icons appear.
 1. Select the **Export HTML** icon.
    The campaign HTML downloads to the folder specified on your computer